gpsportsclub20/Vir_Pro/source/02_CodeOnline/Excel.rst

    Avoid preventable bug such as **overflow** during variable declaration.

-   Overflow occurs when the variables that are explicitly declared have greater value than that can be stored by the data type.
+   Overflow occurs when the variables that are explicitly declared have greater value than can be stored by the data type.

       .. code-block::